 If you are writing a blog, it is personal.
 If you are writing about something technical, it is still personal.
 If you are writing for a company, don’t worry it is still personal.
 People click that link to get information, but also they click the link for you or your company.
 Give them what they want, or make them feel like they want what you wrote.

-For example, If you are writing about wearable technology, At first paragraph tell people about an experience you had about that specific subject, or something related to that subject that you encountered.
+For example, if you are writing about wearable technology, at the first paragraph tell people about an experience you had about that specific subject, or something related to that subject that you encountered.
 Bond with your visitors.
 Tell them about a mistake you did or tell them about your experience and why they need to continue reading because of your past experience.
 It is always easier to grab someone’s attention if you are being modest and tell about your f*ck up about a subject.

 With your past experience or something personal that you will share with your visitors, tell them what you are writing about, plain and simple.
 Tell them after reading this article what they will gain.
 If they do not feel like getting any benefit from reading your content, they will probably close that tab and move back to what they are doing.